oh-my-goose/investment-chatbot-v1/README.md

 - for actions on one package, alternatively, you can `cd packages/<project-folder-name>; npm run <script-name>`
 - fix code with best practice by linting: `npm run lint`
 - reformat code with formatting by prettier: `npm run format`

+## Project practice

+- apply (commitizen)[https://commitizen-tools.github.io/commitizen/] in writing commit messages
+  - if you've built the muscle memory, you can opt-out the commit hook, by running `export NO_CZ=true`